 Fanny Diego Alvarez

-Fanny is a proud graduate of Farragut Career Academy High School and Lazaro Cardenas Elementary School in Chicago’s Little Village neighborhood.
+In her volunteer roles, Fanny has served on local school councils and is active in several non-profit boards including Chicago United for Equity.
 She earned a BA in Political Science from the University of Illinois at Chicago and an AM in Social Service Administration from the University of Chicago.